szuecs/gin-gomonitor/README.md

       "Counter": 2
     }

-The page custom metric will show 3 as defined:
+The page custom metric will show three as defined:

     % curl http://localhost:9000/Counter
     {